MitanshJoshi/GitBuddy/README.md

 You'll see an interactive menu with options like:

 - Make a branch
-- Merge with main and commit your changes
+- Merge with default branch and commit your changes
 - Stash Management (list/apply/drop/create)
 - GitHub Account Options
 - Show changelog since last release